Alex Jones Is ‘Victim’ In Child Porn Case, Says His Sandy Hook Lawyer

 As if the case against Alex Jones headed by the families impacting the Sandy Hook shooting wasn’t controversial enough, The Inquisitr previously reported that lawyers representing the families were sent child pornography in electronic files that the InfoWars host turned over as part of the lawsuit.
 Jones previously said that he was the victim of a malware attack that placed the child pornography on his servers, even suggesting it was someone related to the lawsuit.
 He repeatedly mentioned Christopher Mattei, a former Assistant U.S. Attorney that represents Sandy Hook families, during a section of his Friday show, and offered a $1 million reward for anyone who locates the party responsible for the alleged malware attack, per The Inquisitr.

-Now, an article on InfoWars by the site’s editor-at-large Paul Joseph Watson claims that the “FBI’s investigation is treating Jones as the victim,” and suggests that the child pornography came in emails from a spam folder that were “very hostile” and “contained threats against Jones.
+Now, an article on InfoWars by the site’s editor-at-large Paul Joseph Watson claims that the “FBI’s investigation is treating Jones as the victim,” and suggests that the child pornography came in emails from a spam folder that were “very hostile” and “contained threats against Jones.”

 Jones’ attorney Norman Pattis, who is representing him in the Sandy Hook case, also spoke out.